Airlines cancel more flights as Middle East conflict escalates

 QATAR AIRWAYS

-The carrier said it would operate a revised limited number of flights from March 18 to March 28.
+The carrier said it would operate a revised limited number of flights to March 28.

 TURKISH AIRLINES